 We Need You!

 Calgary Captured enables you to join our team and help us classify trail camera photos by identifying the animals you see.
 By participating not only will you help us with the massive and very important task of identifying wildlife, you get a first hand look into who calls Calgary home and we hope you will enjoy looking at the diversity of wildlife in Calgary.
 We will use the results to better understand Calgary’s wild neighbors and to help inform our conservation and management goals within the City of Calgary.
+Join the project here… and have fun identifying the wildlife that’s hanging out in our city parks!

 Need more information?
 Contact email@example.com.